 - Chaplains offer comfort in times of distress and despair.

 If you need a quiet, meditative space, the Chapel is located on the first floor near the Main Lobby and is always open.
-A scheduled worship service is provided at 3:00 p.m. on the second Sunday of each month.
-This service is also broadcasted live on channel 18 of the hospital television system.
+The Chaplain’s Office is located inside the Chapel.

 Spiritual Well Being